vseventer/parcel-plugin-keep-asset-folders/README.md

 All static assets referenced by [Parcel][parcel] will be outputted in the root directory.
 This may be what you want, but for many people it is not - see [this](https://github.com/parcel-bundler/parcel/issues/872) collection of GitHub issues.
 This plugin patches Parcel so that assets keep their original directory structure.

+In addition, Parcel does not handle extension-less files (like `CNAME`) very well: it will add a dot to the file name (`CNAME.`).
+This plugin also fixes this.

 **WARNING** This plugin modifies Parcel internals through an undocumented API.
 Therefore, your website may break if you are not careful when selecting which version of Parcel you are using.

 ## Examples